leonardodiegues/chewie/README.md

 Generally extraction methods are wraps around `rvest::html_text2` and `stringr::str_extract`.
-In the case of `extract_table` it would be useful if we could not only pull the table as a `data.frame` (using `rvest::html_table`) but add new columns with URLs based on columns that have `a` tags attached to them.
+In the case of `extract_table` it would be useful if we could not only pull the table as a `data.frame` (using `rvest::html_table`) but add new URL columns based on columns that have `a` tags attached to them.
+This is the default behavior but could be turned off by setting `parse_url_cols` to `FALSE`.
+Unfortunately this flag was not implemented as a instruction field yet as I’m thinking about how to enhance package’s UX.

 Let’s check the resulting table from the fourth instruction:

 ``` r
 tbl <- results[[4]]$result